-School computers are for educational purposes only.
-Since the network is provided for students to conduct research and complete academic work, access is given to students who agree to act in a considerate and responsible manner.
-Parental permission is required.
-Access is a privilege, not a right.
-School staff may review any and all student files and internet access histories to maintain system integrity and ensure that students are using the system responsibly.
+Technology Usage at School: School technology is for educational purposes only.
+In order to access the Internet, parental permission is required.
+Access is a privilege-not a right.
+School staff may review files and communications to maintain system integrity and ensure that students are using the system responsibly.